bitmovin/player-ios/README.md

 )
 ```

+##### Limitation:
+Executing `swift build` from the command line is currently not supported.
+Open the Package in Xcode if you are developing another Package depending on the `BitmovinPlayer`.

 ### Add the Player SDK to the Project directly
 When using Xcode, go to the `General` page or your app target and add the SDK bundle (`BitmovinPlayer.xcframework`) under `Linked Frameworks and Libraries`.
 The latest SDK for iOS and tvOS can be downloaded [here](https://cdn.bitmovin.com/player/ios_tvos/3.0.0/BitmovinPlayer.zip).